-- 1. Use a combination of drawing, dictating, and writing to compose opinion pieces that tell the reader the social studies topic and state an opinion or preference about the topic (e.g., "My favorite place to go to is..."). - 2.
-Use a combination of drawing, dictating, and writing to name a topic and supply some information about it. - 3.
-Narrative Writing (Not applicable as a separate requirement.
-Narratives may be integrated into explanations or opinion pieces.)
+1. Use a combination of drawing, dictating, and writing to compose opinion pieces that tell a reader the topic or name of the book they are writing about and state an opinion or preference about the topic or book (e.g., "My favorite book is...").

+- 2. Use a combination of drawing, dictating, and writing to compose informative/explanatory texts that name and supply some information about a topic. - 3.
+Use a combination of drawing, dictating, and writing to narrate a single event or experience, or several loosely linked events or experiences; sequence the narrative appropriately and provide a reaction to what it describes. - a.
+For poems, use rhyming words to create structure.

 - 4. (Begins in grade 1.) - 5.
-With guidance and support, respond to questions and suggestions from peers. - 6.
-With guidance and support, explore a variety of digital tools to produce and publish writing about social studies topics.
+With guidance and support from adults, respond to questions and suggestions from peers and add details to strengthen writing if needed. - 6.
+With guidance and support from adults, explore a variety of digital tools to produce and publish writing, including collaboration with peers.

-- 7. Participate in shared short investigations and research projects. - 8.
+- 7. Participate in shared research and writing projects (e.g., explore a number of books by a favorite author and express opinions about them). - 8.
 With guidance and support, recall information from experiences or gather information from provided sources to answer a question. - 9.
-(Begins in grades 3-5)
+(Begins in grade 4.)